Osteoporosis

 • a stooped posture

-If you’ve gone through early menopause, you may experience bone loss earlier than usual.
+If you’ve gone through an early menopause, you may experience bone loss earlier than usual.
 Taking corticosteroids for several months can also contribute.

 Genetics and some lifestyle choices such as sitting down for prolonged periods, consuming too much alcohol and tobacco can also increase your chances of getting osteoporosis.